KingstumusPrime/--Crown.JS/README.md

 #### properties
 * paused : a boolean value of whether the input will trigger events
-* mouse : a vector object of the mouse
+* mouse : a vectorObject of the mouse

 #### Methods